idaholab/virtual_test_bed/doc/content/htgr/treat_leu/treat_leu_model.md

 ## Run Command

-Use this command to run the main input file
+Use this command to run the main input file.

 ```
 mpirun -np 48 /path/to/griffin-opt -i refcube.i